Last Glacial Maximum: Pacific Ocean

-On the Island of Hawaii, geologists have long recognized deposits formed by glaciers on Mauna Kea during recent ice ages.
-The latest work indicates that deposits of three glacial episodes since 150,000 to 200,000 years ago are preserved on the volcano.
-Glacial moraines on the volcano formed about 70,000 years ago and from about 40,000 to 13,000 years ago.
+On the Hawaii Island, geologists have long recognized deposits formed by glaciers on Mauna Kea during recent ice ages.
+The latest work indicates that deposits of three glacial episodes since 200,000 to 150,000 years ago are preserved on the volcano.
+Glacial moraines on the volcano formed around 70,000 years ago and from around 40,000 to 13,000 years ago.
 If glacial deposits were formed on Mauna Loa, they have long since been buried by younger lava flows.

 Low sea surface temperature (SST) and sea surface salinity (SSS) in the East China Sea during the LGM suggests the Kuroshio Current was reduced in strength relative to the present.
 Abyssal Pacific overturning was weaker during the LGM than in the present day, although it was temporarily stronger during some intervals of ice sheet retreat.
 The El Niño–Southern Oscillation (ENSO) was strong during the LGM.
 Evidence suggests that the Peruvian Oxygen Minimum Zone in the eastern Pacific was weaker than it is in the present day, likely as a result of increased oxygen concentrations in seawater permitted by cooler ocean water temperatures, though it was similar in spatial extent.

 The outflow of North Pacific Intermediate Water through the Tasman Sea was stronger during the LGM.

-In the Great Barrier Reef along the coast of Queensland, reef development shifted seaward due to the precipitous drop in sea levels, reaching a maximum distance from the present coastline as sea levels approached their lowest levels around 20,700-20,500 years ago.
+In the Great Barrier Reef along the coast of Queensland, reef development shifted seaward due to the precipitous drop in sea levels, reaching a maximum distance from the present coastline as sea levels approached their lowest levels around 20,700–20,500 years ago.
 Microbial carbonate deposition in the Great Barrier Reef was enhanced due to low atmospheric CO_{2} levels.

 Indian Ocean

 The deep waters of the Indian Ocean were significantly less oxygenated during the LGM compared to the Middle Holocene.
-The deep South Indian Ocean in particular was an enormous carbon sink, partially explaining the very low pCO_{2} of the LGM.
+The deep southern Indian Ocean in particular was an enormous carbon sink, partially explaining the very low pCO_{2} of the LGM.
 The intermediate waters of the southeastern Arabian Sea were poorly ventilated relative to today because of the weakened thermohaline circulation.